Graduation information for students

 All candidates for graduation must have all delays of service cleared no later than two weeks prior to graduation.
 Any graduate with a delay of service will not receive service of any kind from CCAD, including the awarding of a degree or diploma, transcript service and other services requested.
 If you want to participate in the commencement ceremony and actually get your diploma during the ceremony, you must meet all deadlines, complete all academic requirements successfully and clear all delay-of-service holds.

-If you're a graduating senior and you have questions regarding your requirement status, contact your advisor or division dean, or stop by the Registrar's Office.
+If you're a graduating senior and you have questions regarding your requirement status, contact your advisor or associate dean, or stop by the Registrar's Office.

-Please remember that if you have any outstanding debts or have not been cleared by the offices listed below, all services will be delayed.
-That means you will not receive your degree, diploma or transcripts (for employment, graduate school, etc.), and all other services to you will be stopped until the problem is resolved.
-Please use the following checklist to ensure you have cleared all areas prior to May 7.
+Please remember that if you have any outstanding debts or have not been cleared by the offices listed below, all service will be delayed and you will not receive your degree, transcripts (for employment, graduate school, etc.), and will have all other services stopped until the problem is resolved.
+Please use the following checklist to ensure you have cleared all areas prior to Friday May 5, 2023:

-Student loan information: All students who had Federal Direct Student Loans and/or Perkins Loans while attending CCAD must complete an exit interview with the federal government and CCAD.
-The Federal Direct Student Loans and Perkins Loans are two separate loan programs.
-The Perkins Loan exit interview can be completed by logging on to myloancounseling.com.
+Student loan information: All students who had Federal Direct Student Loans and/or Perkins Loans while attending CCAD must complete an Exit interview with the federal government and CCAD.
+These are two separate loan programs.
+The Perkins loan exit interview can be completed by logging on to myloancounseling.com.
 The Federal Direct Student Loan exit interview must be completed by logging on to studentaid.gov.
 CCAD will be notified electronically once you complete this process.

 Failure to complete the online loan exit interview process will prohibit us from giving you your degree.

-- Final grades due for May graduates will be Friday, May 6 by noon.
-You must complete all your degree requirements by May in order to attend commencement and graduate.
+- Final grades are due from the faculty at noon, Friday May 5, 2023.
 We will distribute special graduate lists to faculty; however, please be sure to remind your instructors that you are a May graduate.
-You can check your grades online via Self Service.
+You can check your grades and all holds online via Self Service.

 After graduation, access to your CCAD account and services will be discontinued.
 Here are the important dates you need to know: